ionicon-analytik/H52O/README.md

 hdf5 version considerations
 -------------------------

-The build is currently being unit-tested by travis against hdf5 v1.8.16, the version shipped with Ubuntu 16.01 LTS (Xenial).
+The build is currently being unit-tested against hdf5 v1.10.
-However, hdf5 v1.10 and beyond is also supported.
-In order for this to work, one must define `HDF5_VER1_10` in the VisualStudio build options.
+However, hdf5 v1.8 is also supported.
+In order for this to work, one must define `HDF5_VER1_8` in the VisualStudio build options.
 This takes care of the [API changes](https://github.com/HDFGroup/HDF.PInvoke/wiki/Important-Differences-between-HDF5-1.8-and-1.10) introduced by the HDF group.
-It also allows for using the neat single-write multi-read feature by adding the `sw` and `mr` file modes to the `H5File` class.
+Using hdf5 v1.10 allows for using the neat single-write multi-read feature by adding the `sw` and `mr` file modes to the `H5File` class.

 license
 -------------------------

 `H52O` is licensed under the MIT License.
+See [The HDF Group](https://www.hdfgroup.org/licenses) for licensing the hdf5 binaries.